 The Founding of 180 Medical

 Soon after, Todd and his wife, Annette, started a medical supply company out of their garage.
 He had high goals for this company.
-As it grew, he made sure that the staff he hired were well-trained and compassionate, and he wanted to make sure he had the best selection of brands available on the market.
+As it grew, he made sure that the staff he hired were well-trained and compassionate.
+Also, he wanted to make sure he had the best selection of brands available on the market.

 Today, 180 Medical is one of the fastest-growing, nationally-accredited providers of sterile-use intermittent catheters, related urological supplies, and ostomy supplies, and we’re known for our compassionate, well-trained staff as well as our dedication to offering our customers a top-quality service experience.

-You may enjoy this video, where you can meet Todd and hear his amazing story firsthand.
+You may enjoy this video, where you can see Todd Brown’s story firsthand.